anurag-ux/nodejs-mini-projects/README.md

     node app.js
  ```

- -now go to the local<a href="http://localhost:3000/"> server and start exploring!
+ -now go to the local server at http://localhost:3000/ and start exploring!
 # Enjoy!